codio-templates/hello-processing-and-p5-in-codio/.guides/content/Processing-Syntax---Set-up-f6fe.md

 ## Setting up Processing in Codio

-Instruction through Codio is built around the guides feature.
-This is a brief description on how the demo on the previous page was built.
+Instruction through Codio is built around the guide feature.
+This is a brief description of how the demo on the previous page was built.
 Please see the [**documentation**](https://docs.codio.com/authoring.html) for more information about content authoring with guides.

 ### Build on this Starter Pack
 ---
-Please note that there are softwares, files, scripts, etc. preconfigured in this **Hello Processing/p5 in Codio** Starter Pack that allow their use.
+Please note that there are software, files, scripts, etc. preconfigured in this **Hello Processing/p5 in Codio** Starter Pack that allow their use.
 Follow the directions below to build out this project with your own activities in processing.

 Please note that this Starter Pack uses the Codio-Certified **Processing Language Stack.**